-D-Day DNA: GI’s sons piece together lost WWII love story
+DNA test uncovers D-Day love story 75 years later

 The retired French postal worker figured he’d likely go to his grave without ever knowing who his father was, unable to identify the U.S. serviceman who had fought his way across France after the D-Day landings, taken a bullet to the skull and been nursed back to health in a military hospital by Gantois’ mother.

-Into his seventies, Gantois still had no clues to pursue, no name to work with, no paper trail to follow.
+Into his 70s, Gantois still had no clues to pursue, no name to work with, no paper trail to follow.

 As a consequence, he also had no peace.